Fianarantsoa: Geography

-Köppen-Geiger climate classification system classifies its climate as subtropical highland (Cwb).
+Another hot spot of tourism is the Isandra geolocical formations, roughly 30 km Northwest of Fianarantsoa.
+It can be accessed by the unpaved National road 42 from Fianarantsoa.

 Rivers

 Two rivers cross this town: the Mandranofotsy in the West, and the Tsiandanitra in the East.
 Both are affluents of the Matsiatra river.

 Transport

 The city is at the endpoint of the Fianarantsoa-Côte Est Railway to Manakara.
 There is also an airport.
 The city lies on the Route Nationale 7, which goes from the capital in Antananarivo to the coastal city of Toliara.

+Also the unpaved National road 42 takes its origins in Fianarantsoa.